-IDC's Multicloud Data Management and Protection service enables storage vendors and IT users to have a more comprehensive view of the evolving data protection, availability, and recovery market.
+IDC's Cloud Data Logistics and Protection service enables storage vendors and IT users to have a more comprehensive view of the evolving data trust, life-cycle management and sovereignty, and recovery/cyber-recovery markets.
 Integrating cloud technology with traditional hardware and software components, the service will include market forecasts and provide a combination of timely tactical market information and long-term strategic analysis and guidance.

 Markets and Subjects Analyzed

-- Multicloud data management, including data management policy engines, data location, data classification and metadata management
+- Data logistics, including data management policy engines, data location, data classification, and metadata management

 - Cloud-based data protection solutions, including backup as a service (BaaS) and disaster recovery as a service (DRaaS)